App Stack Teardowns · Issue 1 · Android

 Architectural and configuration choices in the BuzzFeed build worth copying or benchmarking against.

 One Ad Unit ID surface in the build, covering all four declared formats.
-A centralized AdManager-style abstraction is the right pattern for content apps with many surfaces, and reflects a team that has thought about ad-ops debt.
-The alternative is one ad-unit per screen, which is what most teams ship first and regret later.
+A centralized AdManager-style abstraction is the right pattern for content apps with many surfaces.
+Most teams ship one ad-unit per screen first, regret it, and refactor to this.
+BuzzFeed got there.

 OneTrust running both IAB TCF v2 for Europe and IAB GPP for US state-level signals.
 Few publishers run both.
 For a property monetizing across the EU/UK and the US state-privacy patchwork, this is what good looks like.